forgingblazor/template-dotnet/README.md

-# template-base
+# ForgingBlazor Template for .NET Repositories

-Basic template for all Forging Blazor repositories.
+This repository is a template for .NET repositories that want to use ForgingBlazor for their Blazor projects.